 Despite having a shallow recorded history, their culture is considered as one of the most colorful and unique amongst the ethnicities in Sapa.
 They also share hospitality traits with the H’mong, treating their guests royally with their own cattle for a communal feast.
 You can have a look at how the Red Dao treated our beloved friend Sonny Side with seven dishes of pork in this video.
 But now let’s have a look at more unique cultural spotlights of the Red Dao.

-Cultural Spotlights of the Red Dao People in Sapa
+Traditions and Customs of the Red Dao People in Sapa

 Red Dao’s Maturity Test for Men